 It's the middle of Spring semester and registration for fall classes is fast approaching.
-All registration at your law school is done online (with students signing into their password-protected accounts), and each student's first available time to register is determined by the number of credit hours he or she has.
-Thus, the 3L's get to register starting at noon next Monday, 2L's get to register starting at noon next Tuesday, and 1L's get to register starting at noon next Wednesday.
+All registration at your law school is done online (with students signing into their password-protected accounts), and each student's first available time to register is prioritized by the number of credit hours he or she has.
+Thus, the 3L's get to register starting at noon next Monday, 2L's get to register starting at noon next Wednesday.
 Some classes have limited enrollments, and competition for those slots is keen.